rezacharek/MachineLearningAlgorithms/README.md

 ```bash
 python3 perceptron_show_iris.py
 ```

-One gets this image.
+One gets this image, showing that the algorithm well on the Iris dataset.

 ![Test Image 1](visualisation/Iris_Perceptron.png)
-Showing that the algorithm well on the Iris dataset.